 Global vaccination programs and vaccine research fight disease and save millions of lives.
-In his 2011 letter as co-chair of the Bill & Melinda Gates Foundation, Bill explains how vaccines can ultimately help eradicate poverty and overpopulation, boost education and protect the environment.
+In my 2011 letter as co-chair of the Bill & Melinda Gates Foundation, I explain how vaccines can ultimately help eradicate poverty and overpopulation, boost education and protect the environment.

 In the same way that during my Microsoft career I talked about the magic of software, I now spend my time talking about the magic of vaccines.
 Vaccines have taken us to the threshold of eradicating polio.
 They are the most effective and cost-effective health tool ever invented.
 I like to say vaccines are a miracle.
 Just a few doses of vaccine can protect a child from debilitating and deadly diseases for a lifetime.
 And most vaccines are extremely inexpensive.
 For example, the polio vaccine costs 13 cents a dose.

 This year 1.4 million children will die from diseases for which there are already vaccines—diseases like measles, pneumonia, and tetanus.
 Those lives can be saved if we can reduce the costs of vaccines and raise enough money to buy and distribute them.
 If we simply scale up existing vaccines in the five countries with the highest number of child deaths, we could save 3 million lives (and more than $2.9 billion in treatment costs alone) over the next decade.
 In addition, researchers are inventing new vaccines for malaria, AIDS, and tuberculosis, and these would save millions more lives.
 But generous aid is required to realize the true lifesaving potential of vaccines.
 The most direct way of saying this is that every $2,000 cut in the most effective aid spending causes a child to die.